Strategic management in life sciences and healthcare

 What you will study

-This course will explore the following four topics:
+This module will explore the following four topics:

 the structure of the pharmaceutical industry and introduce you to the research skills needed to study this area